Skip to content

 Step 9

 12. If the device will be connected to WiFi, check the box "Configure wireless LAN" and then enter the name of the wireless network in SSID and the password for that network in Password.
-Change the "Wireless LAN country" to US or another country as appropriate.
-Setting this is not necessary if the Pi will use a network cable rather than wireless.
+Change the "Wireless LAN country" to US or another country, as appropriate.
+Wireless configuration is not necessary if the Pi will use a network cable rather than wireless

 13. Check the box next to Set locale settings and change the "Time zone" to the desired region.
 The timezone settings will control any time-based announcements and schedule jobs.
-After completing steps 10-13, the customization should look something like: Step 13
+After completing Steps 10-13, the customization should look something like:

 Step 16